Vietnam.vn - Nền tảng quảng bá Việt Nam

 The photo depicts the event in 1825, when the Count and French Navy Colonel came to Da Nang to request to establish a consulate and establish trade, but King Minh Mang refused.
 (Source: Exhibition documents)

-On August 22, the National Archives Center I (State Records and Archives Department) will open a virtual exhibition "Nguyen Dynasty Diplomacy: Between the East-West Winds" introducing to the public hundreds of unique documents, published for the first time, about Vietnam's diplomatic activities during the first 50 years of independence and autonomy under the Nguyen Dynasty (1802-1858), before the French colonialists invaded our country.
+On August 22, the National Archives Center I (State Records and Archives Department) will open the virtual exhibition "Nguyen Dynasty Diplomacy: Between the East-West Winds" to introduce to the public hundreds of unique documents, published for the first time, about Vietnam's diplomatic activities in the first 50 years of independence and autonomy under the Nguyen Dynasty (1802-1858), before the French colonialists invaded our country.

-With a unique 3D space, the exhibition will take viewers back in history through two parts: “Closing the West Gate” and “Opening the East Gate.”
+With a unique 3D space, the exhibition will take viewers back in history through two parts: “Closing the West” and “Opening the East.”

 Họa đồ hành trình đi sứ Trung Hoa thời Minh Mạng (1825).

-Map of the journey to China during the Minh Mang period (1825).
+Map of the diplomatic mission to China during the Minh Mang period (1825).
 (Source: Exhibition materials)

-Typically, the Nguyen Dynasty kings sent delegations to examine the situation, buy essential goods, guns and ammunition, and learn about science and technology from Western countries.
+Typically, the Nguyen Dynasty kings sent delegations to examine the situation, buy essential goods, guns and ammunition, and learn about Western science and technology.
 In addition, ships from England, France, and the United States also received help and hospitality from the Nguyen Dynasty many times.
 Some Confucian scholars also submitted petitions to propose friendly relations with the West.

 Phái bộ Pháp-Tây Ban Nha.
 (Nguồn: Việt Nam trong quá khứ qua tranh khắc Pháp)